 Conflict Resolution Certificate Program

-The skills presented and practiced in the program provide participants with the fundamental tools, understanding and confidence to deal appropriately with conflict situations wherever they occur.
-Students in the program come from diverse career and community backgrounds--attorneys and paralegals, community youth workers, teachers, business managers, human resource managers, counselors, health care, and criminal justice professionals, to name a few.
-Extensive career information is provided in the recommended first course, Survey of the Field of Practice in Conflict Resolution.
+The skills developed in the program will provide participants with the fundamental tools, understanding and confidence to deal appropriately with conflict situations wherever they occur.
+Students in the program will come from diverse career and community backgrounds--attorneys and paralegals, community youth workers, teachers, business managers, human resource managers, counselors, health care, and criminal justice professionals, to name a few.

-Certificate Program faculty are experienced practitioners in conflict resolution/alternative dispute resolution, drawn from a variety of professional backgrounds such as business, law, education, counseling, psychology, and organization development.
-Faculty biographies can be found on the Faculty page.
+Certificate Program faculty will be experienced practitioners in conflict resolution/alternative dispute resolution, drawn from a variety of professional backgrounds such as business, law, education, counseling, psychology, and organization development.